-It's highly recommended that implementing a content strategy and posting timely blogs, articles and recently updated news on your nonprofit's website.
-This will result in an increase in an organization's visibility, encourage visitors to stay connected, and make it simple for prospects to get connected with the website through organic search (SEO).
+It's highly recommended to implement a content strategy and post timely blogs, articles, and recently updated news on your nonprofit's website.
+This will increase an organization's visibility, encourage visitors to stay connected, and make it simple for prospects to get connected with the website through organic search (SEO).

-Always try to post articles with photos through events and fieldwork, data and facts about your cause, share stories about volunteers who made donations, educational articles as to how to start volunteering, and news updates about your organization.
+Always try to post articles with photos through events and fieldwork, data and facts about your cause, share stories about volunteers who made donations, educational articles on how to start volunteering, and news updates about your organization.

 So, you should start-up with the virtual conversation by simply showcasing the following engagement opportunities on your main home page: